guilherme1guy/rasa_conversation_view/README.md

 We use [Rasa Webchat](https://github.com/botfront/rasa-webchat) to talk to your bot.
 SOCKET_URL must be available to the user since the connection happens on the client-side.
 If SOCKET_URL is unset or empty, webchat will be deactivated:
 - SOCKET_URL

+You can specify a version for Webchat using:
+- JS_SRC

 # Authors:

 - [Guilherme Guy](https://github.com/guilherme1guy)